Ikayherce/debbies-blog/README.md

 - The text of the recipe posts has been created with the assistance of AI (Chat GPT).
 ### Other resources
 - Slack
-Fellow students at the Swedish Community channel have helped me with troubleshooting.
+Fellow students at the Swedish Community channel have helped me with troubleshooting when it comes to bootstrap styles, padding and media queries.
 - Tutor assistance
-Some of Code Institute's tutors have been helpful for identifying and solving bugs and errors.
+Some of Code Institute's tutors have helped identify and solve errors along the process.